DaveCosta/Iris/README.md

+# Iris

+An Apache Spark example using Tree-decision MLlib routines.

 ## Synopsis

 This is a set of examples that demonstrate the use of Apache Spark on the Iris Plants Database from R.A.
 Fisher.
 The project is done in Scala.